ian-derrington/general/gpt_info_and_links.md

-This summarizes important research, tools, best practices and (generally) state of art results and topics related to GPT-enabled technology.
-Please note that it will *not* focus the topic of AI Ethics.
+This summarizes important research, tools, best practices, and (generally) state of art results and topics related to GPT-enabled technology.
+Please note that it will *not* focus on the topic of AI Ethics.

+This will be versioned with continued publications with what we find.

 ## Overviews